 Important information regarding how to access DAS and our role in serving the FVSU campus community can be found in the online version of our Disability Services Brochure.
 For specific information on documentation requirements, visit our Documentation Requirements.

-Director of Academic Counseling and Disability Services
+Academic Counseling and Disability Services

 Royal C. Peabody Building, Rm.
 125